chrisdenman/mandlegrot/README.md

 - Sort out the publication of the dependencies and host it.
 - Validate the region boundaries for integral and continuous ranges, make sure endpoints are correct
 - Improve the project structure
-- Update version and check in, add some better pictures
 - Input validation could be better, still render the canvas when max modulus is erroneous e.g.
     - perhaps a separate states for dimensions and other validity?
 - Handle failures properly: memory and worker construction in particular.